AACR Award for Lifetime Achievement in Cancer Research

 The AACR Award for Lifetime Achievement in Cancer Research was established to honor an individual who has made significant fundamental contributions to cancer research, either through a single scientific discovery or a body of work.
 These contributions, whether in research, leadership, or mentorship, must have had a lasting impact on the cancer field and must have demonstrated a lifetime commitment to progress against cancer.

-The Award recipient will receive an honorarium and be invited to present an award lecture at the AACR Annual Meeting 2021 in Washington, D.C.
+The award recipient will receive an honorarium and be invited to present an award lecture at the AACR Annual Meeting 2021.

 Cancer researchers currently or previously affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.